Skip to content

 Providing tax representation, personal income tax preparation, and consulting services nationwide as well as to U.S. citizens internationally.

 Taxpayers within the declared disaster area who have suffered fire damage to their real and personal property may be entitled to claim a casualty loss on their 2024 or 2025 returns.
-Computing the loss can be tricky, and if not done correctly, it can lead to an audit that can be both expensive and time-consuming.
-So, please be careful that the loss is reported accurately.
-I am available to assist if you, a family member, or a friend needs help.
+Computing the loss can be tricky, and if not done correctly, it can lead to an IRS or FTB tax audit that can be costly if you need to retain a tax resolution specialist to represent you.
+So, please be careful that the casualty loss is reported accurately.
+I am available to assist if you, a family member, or a friend needs tax help.
+Taxpayers who receive an insurance reimbursement that exceeds their adjusted basis in the property may have to deal with a capital gain!
+The adjusted basis is essentially what the taxpayer paid for it, plus the cost of significant improvements, minus depreciation claimed over the years.
+Depreciation results from the property being a rental for some period of its ownership or from deducting a home office.
+The timely purchase of replacement property or rebuilding of the destroyed property can provide relief from some or all of the capital gain.
+This taxability determination can get complicated, so seek professional help!!

 IMPORTANT: The passwords for the client area and the tax organizers have been changed for my existing clients.
 Please e-mail or call me for the new password.
-Finally, please be sure to read the BLOG section weekly, as I will share important information relevant to preparing your 2024 tax returns!
+Finally, please be sure to read the BLOG section weekly, as I will share important information relevant to preparing your 2024 tax returns and well as other tax-related news!

 BACKGROUND

-My experience includes almost 35 years in the IRS in technical and managerial positions, achieving the position of Associate Chief in the Office of IRS Appeals, and over 22 years in private practice.
-During my IRS career, I worked and performed managerial reviews of thousands of cases involving IRS collections, examinations, and appeals.
-Now in private practice as a United States Treasury licensed Enrolled Agent (EA) and Federally Authorized Tax Practitioner (FATP), I offer my breadth of knowledge and experience to clients in matters of IRS, FTB, and other state tax agencies representation (audits, collections, and appeals), consultation, personal income tax preparation, and litigation support (expert witness).
+My IRS experience includes almost 35 years in the IRS in technical and managerial positions, achieving the position of Associate Chief in the Office of IRS Appeals.
+In addition, I have been over 22 years in private practice as an Enrolled Agent and tax resolution specialist providing tax help to my clients.
+During my IRS career, I worked and performed managerial reviews of thousands of IRS cases involving IRS collections, audits, and appeals.
+Now in private practice as a United States Treasury licensed Enrolled Agent (EA) and Federally Authorized Tax Practitioner (FATP), I offer my breadth of knowledge and experience to clients who need tax help.
+I focus on matters of IRS, FTB, and other state tax agencies representation (audits, collections, and appeals), consultation, personal income tax preparation, and litigation support (expert witness).
+My main office is in Santa Clarita, California, but with today’s technology, I am able to represent clients internationally.

 This is your one-stop shop for IRS and FTB tax help!!
-The sooner you get help, generally the less complex and costly your resolution.
+The sooner you get help with your tax problem, generally, the less complex and costly your resolution will be.

 TAX PRACTICE AREAS (Click here for more detailed information)

-- Tax Controversy Resolution (providing IRS tax help with the resolution of an IRS tax audit, collection, or the administrative appeal of such actions)
+• Tax Controversy Resolution (providing IRS tax help with the resolution of an IRS, FTB, or other state tax audit, collection, or the administrative appeal of such actions)

 Who are Enrolled Agents?

 Enrolled Agents (EAs) are tax professionals who receive their exclusive right to practice before the IRS directly from the United States Government (U.S. Treasury Department), proving their competence in Federal taxation matters before the United States Treasury Department.
-Most Enrolled Agents (EAs) focus on tax return preparation, with fewer providing tax resolution services.
+Most Enrolled Agents (EAs) focus on tax return preparation, with fewer providing tax resolution services that deal with IRS, FTB and other agency tax audits and collection controversies.

 Individual states license Certified Public Accountants (CPAs) and attorneys.
 They may or may not specialize in tax audit, collection, or administrative appeal resolution.